Essoen/SuggestionBox/README.md

 # SuggestionBox
-Simply a web application where people can post suggestions, and these suggestions can be voted up and/or down by other users.
+A simple web application where people can post suggestions, and these suggestions can be voted up and/or down by other users.

 ## Todo
 * Login so one can only vote once per suggestion